Robert Jenrick’s successor says public ‘sick of backstabbing’ after defection

 “We’re a party that believes in healthy competition.
 Does Rob want to be a leader?
 No, he doesn’t,” he told GB News.

-Mr Anderson joined the party in 2024 following his suspension from the Tories after he refused to apologise for his claim that “Islamists” had “got control” of London Mayor Sir Sadiq Khan.
+Mr Anderson joined Reform in 2024 following his suspension from the Tories after he refused to apologise for his claim that “Islamists” had “got control” of London Mayor Sir Sadiq Khan.

 Meanwhile, a leaked audio recording of Mr Jenrick appeared to reveal him heavily criticising the Reform UK leader in a speech to Tory members last year.